 Over the last decade, Johnson has taught workshops, master classes, and lecture demonstrations at universities, dance festival and conventions worldwide.
 He has been contracted by US Embassies to participate in cultural exchange performances and workshops throughout Africa, North America, South America, and South East Asia.

 In 2011, Johnson co-founded SOLE Defined, an award-winning dance company that takes an exciting twist on theater and percussive dance.
 The Washington Post has noted SOLE Defined as performing “the coolest number of the night with its high-stepping and toe tapping blend of styles.”
 Under the Artistic Direction of Johnson, SOLE Definedhas performed on stages both nationally and internationally including DancEncore, Jacobs Pillow, The Kennedy Center, and The World Children’s Festival in Turin, Italy.
 SOLE Defined brings musical theater, stepping, singing, tap dance, sand dance, and vocal percussion to the stage for a power-packed hour and fifteen-minute performance.
-Over the past five years, SOLE Defined has premiered four new shows, Black Amer-I-Can (2013), The Experiment (2014), Phenix (2015) and Frequency (2016), all written and directed by Ryan K Johnson.
+Over the past five years, SOLE Defined has premiered five new shows, Black Amer-I-Can (2013), The Experiment (2014), Phenix (2015), Frequency (2016), and ZAZ: The Big Easy all written and directed by Ryan K Johnson.
 Johnson credits his passion for the arts to his mother, Vanessa Jackson, and tap teacher Mary Slater.